Nathan-Bush46/IDS706-SQL-python/README.md

         * Shows examples of different SQL queries
     * [`log database`](src/main_workspace/sql_logging_example.py): Creates a basic database logger using SQLite3 and Python
     * [`Test database`](src/tests/test_sql.py): Creates a basic database tester using SQLite3 and Python.
 This tests that the operations on a database behave as expected.
 It creates a separate DB in memory for testing.
+* Note: The python script will not delete the old .dp files between runs.
+Therefore running the python files multiple times will result in duplicate entries in dbs.

 ## Set up instructions using VS code + Docker:
 ### Docker